kateolmstead/unity-sdk/README.md

 Once started, the SDK will automatically begin collecting basic user information (including geo-location) and engagement data in **test mode** (be sure to switch to [production mode](#switch-sdk-to-production-mode) before deploying your application).

 Congratulations!
 You've completed our basic integration.
 You will now be able to track engagement behaviors (having incorporated the Engagement Module) from the PlayRM dashboard.
-At this point we recommend that you use our integration validation tool to test your integration of our SDK in order insure that it has been properly incorporated in your game.
+At this point we recommend that you use our integration validation tool to test your integration of our SDK in order insure that it has been properly incorporated into your app.

 PlayRM is currently operating in test mode.
-Be sure you switch to [production mode](#switch-sdk-to-production-mode), by implementing the code call outlined in our Basic Integration before deploying your game on the web or in an app store.
+Be sure you switch to [production mode](#switch-sdk-to-production-mode), by implementing the code call outlined in our Basic Integration before deploying your app on the web or in an app store.

 # Full Integration